emmastrand/EmmaStrand_Notebook/_posts/2019-10-28-ImageJ-Analysis-Protocols.md

 8. On the histogram window, click through the "RGB" options to record the mean red, blue, and green color concentration.

 ![ex](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/ImageJ_6.png?raw=true)

+## <a name="Larvae_Size_Fecundity_Fertilization"></a> **Larvae_Size_Fecundity_Fertilization**

+Goal: To measure the size (diameter) of 50 eggs per photo, quantify fecundity by larval counts, and quantify fertilization by embryo counts.

+1. Open the ImageJ application.
+The application only appears as a tool bar until an image is opened.
+2. Open "Bleaching ImageJ" google spreadsheet.
+3. In ImageJ: "File" > "Open" > Choose the desired photo.

+**Egg Size**

+**Fecundity**

+1. Count all of the eggs in each photo.
+2. Record this total value in the spreadsheet.

+**Fertilization**
+1. Count all of the larvae in each category:
+  - Unfertilized: one cell
+  - Cleaved embryos: 2 cells
+  - Cleaved embryos: 4 cells
+  - Cleaved embryos: 4+ cells
+2. Record each value in the spreadsheet.